BDA-KTS/Telegram-Data-Collection/README.md

 ## Use Cases

-Telegram data collected via this method can be used in various analyses.
+Telegram data, such as collected via this method, can be used in various analyses.
 For example:

 - Analysing extremism in a specific geographic area (e.g., Walther, Samantha, and Andrew McCoy.
 "US extremism on Telegram."
 Perspectives on Terrorism 15.2 (2021): 100-124.)
 - Analysing terrorism and mass media (e.g., Yayla, Ahmet S., and Anne Speckhard.
 "Telegram: The mighty application that ISIS loves."
 International Center for the Study of Violent Extremism 9 (2017).)